It’s 2024: Your ABA Data Collection App and Web Browser Should Have the Same User Experience

 Types of ABA Data Collection Methods

-There are several different ABA data collection methods.
+There are several different data collection methods in the ABA industry.
 Each method has its’ own benefits depending on the goal, learner needs, environmental factors and barriers, and the resources available to the behavior analyst.

 Methods for collecting quantifiable behavior data are divided into two categories: continuous and discontinuous.
 Continuous data consists of measures like latency, count, rate, interesponse time, and duration.
 These methods involve tracking each occurrence of the target behavior.
 Conversely, discontinuous data consists of measures such as whole and partial interval recording and time sampling.
 Discontinuous data involves recording some, but not all, occurrences of a target behavior.
 Continuous measurement is more accurate and concise.
 However, discontinuous measurement is often better when time constraints and other environmental barriers are at play.